C2SP/wycheproof/doc/rsa.md

 **Support**

 A number of libraries restrict the supported parameter sets.
-To ensure that algorithm parameters have wide support it is generally a good idea to use the same hash function for hashing the message and for the mask generation function.
-The saltLength should be the same as the digest size of the hash function.
+For example some libraries do not support distinct hash functions for hashing the message and for the mask generation function.
+A typical value for the saltLength is to use the digest size of the hash function.
+Hence to increase the chance that algorithm parameters have wide support it is generally a good idea to use the same hash function for hashing the message and for the mask generation function and a saltLength equal the digest size of the hash function.

 **JCA algorithm names**